emamasso/Valaue-Betting-Software/README.md

 The matches are ordered in decreasing order of Expected Value and the ones with profitable Expected Value (greater than 1.05) are highlighted.
 There is also a second page where the user can select a number of profitable matches and the sofware returns the best combination of matches with the highest Expected Value or the highest probability out of all the possible combinations.

+To start the software just set as current directory the directory in which the files had been downloaded and then execute the command streamlit run main.py.